“What do I love about Paddle Fest? It’s my favorite of the many ways we get to share our love for the Shenango River. “

 Description

-Join us for an adventurous and scenic float down the Shenango River at the 2024 Fall Paddle Fest!
+Join us for an adventurous and scenic float down the Shenango River at the 2025 Fall Paddle Fest!
+This is not a race.
 Participants will launch at Pymatuning State Park, float down the Shenango River and enjoy festivities at Riverside Park.
+There will be two food venues to choose from for lunch (which is part of your registration): Padrone’s Pizza & Pub and Big Mike’s Food Shack.

 Length and Difficulty: 9 miles, ~3.5 hours Class 1 Water